Sunday, 31 May 2009

 l

-On this blog last Wednesday I posted the photograph above (left) which I'd taken on that day inside a public building in Rhyl.
+On this blog last Wednesday I posted the photograph (above left) which I had taken on that day inside a public building in Rhyl.
 The building is not a church, so where was I?

 l